 The first is to be sure of the outcomes that you are looking for.
 If you have designed your IoT project correctly, then it should take no more than two short sentences to describe the outcomes you are expecting from the analysis and the importance of those outcomes to the business.
 Just “looking for anything interesting” rarely creates a justifiable ROI on a project of any type!

 The second principle ties back to our point about budget, especially in this era where budgets are continually decreasing and there is more pressure on ROI than ever before.
 The more areas of analysis that you can uncover with a single data source, the more effective your ROI will be.
-At first glance, this appears to be at odds with the previous principle, but the two are not mutually exclusive, and you will often find that one use case will lead seamlessly into another.
+At first glance, this appears to be at odds with the previous principle, but the two are not mutually exclusive, and you will often find that one Applications will lead seamlessly into another.

 If you apply these principles to video data in a smart city context, and ignore the cliché that a picture paints a thousand words, then you can often demonstrate how visitor and local resident behaviors are influenced by several factors such as weather, traffic conditions, and local events.